destroflyer/maniascript/docs/introduction/development_setup.md

 ### Output window
 While the editor is closed, you can press `Ctrl` + `G` to open the output window, which will initially only display the [log](/advanced/log.html).
 If you press `Ctrl` + `G` a second time, you will see full window, now also showing the [script viewer](/advanced/script_viewer.html).
 Both are tools that will be helpful when executing code and trying to find out what's happening.
 Pressing `Ctrl` + `G` a third time will close the window.

+### Ingame
+While playing a map to test a game mode, you can restart the server by pressing `Shift` + `Scroll lock` (using the up-to-date saved script).

 ## External
 Be aware that Trackmania caches some resources, including scripts.
-Therefore, when updating a script with an external editor, it won't be reloaded in the game.
+Therefore, when updating a script with an external editor, it won't necessarily be reloaded in the game.

 ### IDE extensions
 - Visual Studio Code: [maniascript-support](https://marketplace.visualstudio.com/items?itemName=reaby.maniascript-support)